-- Make the situation safe (eliminate or minimise).
-Note: If the unsafe situation is caused by a particular person or group, request that the person or group take corrective actions.
-It they refuse, you must notify the Site Manager and / or the University Project Manager and /or your Facilities Management contact or Unisafe, who have the authority to act to make the situation safe, including shutting down the area until the site has been made safe. - Report the accident, incident or hazard to your Site Supervisor / Manager as soon as possible, and complete the appropriate form (Accident / Incident Report, or Hazard Reporting Form). - Have your Supervisor / Manager send the form to the University HR Health and Wellness Manager and report the incident to the University Project Manager / Facilities Management contact.
+- Make the situation safe (eliminate or minimise). - Note: If the unsafe situation is caused by a particular person or group, request that the person or group take corrective actions.
+It they refuse, you must notify the Site Manager and / or the University Project Manager and /or your Facilities Management contact or Unisafe, who have the authority to act to make the situation safe, including shutting down the area until the site has been made safe.